-On August 21, 2007, the Corporation received approval from the Toronto Stock Exchange ("TSX") for its proposed normal course issuer bid to purchase up to 3,670,000 Common shares, representing approximately 10% of the public float of its currently outstanding Common shares.
-The bid commenced on August 23, 2007 and will terminate on or before August 22, 2008.
-As of the date of this Annual Information Form, no shares have been purchased under this bid.
+On August 21, 2008, the Corporation received approval from the Toronto Stock Exchange ("TSX") for its proposed normal course issuer bid to purchase up to 3,670,000 Common Shares, representing approximately 10% of the public float of its currently outstanding Common Shares.
+The bid commenced on August 23, 2009.
+As of the date of this Annual Information Form 32,200 Common Shares have been purchased under this bid.